deepset-ai/haystack-home/content/guides/evaluation/index.md

 ## 2. Human Evaluation

-As the first step, perform manual evaluation.
+As the first step, perform **manual evaluation**.
 Test a few queries (5-10 queries) and manually assess the accuracy, relevance, coherence, format, and overall quality of your pipeline’s output.
 This will provide an initial understanding of how well your system performs and highlight any obvious issues.

 To trace the data through each pipeline step, debug the intermediate components using the [include_outputs_from](https://docs.haystack.deepset.ai/reference/pipeline-api#pipelinerun) parameter.
 This feature is particularly useful for observing the retrieved documents or verifying the rendered prompt.
 By examining these intermediate outputs, you can pinpoint where issues may arise and identify specific areas for improvement, such as tweaking the prompt or trying out different models.

-## 2. Deciding on Metrics
+## 3. Deciding on Metrics

 Evaluation metrics are crucial for measuring the effectiveness of your pipeline.
 Common metrics are: